Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 For more information on OpenSearch, refer to the official OpenSearch documentation: [https://aws.amazon.com/premiumsupport/knowledge-center/opensearch-circuit-breaker-exception].

-## Common Problems.Data Files are Corrupted On Primary Shard
+## Data Files are Corrupted On Primary Shard

 ### Description